-Even more alarming is that this is happening despite a huge array of contracts to choose from and comparison sites that help you track down the best deals and compare prices.
+Even more alarming is that this is happening despite there being a huge array of new contracts to choose from, and comparison sites that help you track down the best deals and choose the right price.

 So here we answer your question: "what mobile phone is best for me?" and help you avoid paying over the odds for it.

 If you're getting a new mobile phone then there are two major things you need to consider: what handset you want and which phone tariff is right for you.

-Once you've found the handset you want, head over to the handset page.
+Once you're confident on which handset you'd like, head over to the handset page.

 Here you'll be able to filter deals by length of contract and cost.
 You'll also be able to sort them by data, calls or texts allowance, so that picking a deal is easy no matter what your priority is.

-Working out what mobile phone tariff will fulfill your needs doesn't have to be difficult either.
+Working out what mobile phone tariff will fulfil your needs doesn't have to be difficult either.

 With that in mind, we've put together this tariff guide to help you understand exactly what you need to be looking out for.
 You can also read our guide to picking the best phone contract.

-Pay monthly mobile phone tariffs allow you to make one monthly payment and usually include unlimited minutes and texts and a set amount of minutes and texts.
+Pay monthly mobile phone tariffs allow you to make one monthly payment and usually include unlimited minutes and texts and a set amount of mobile data.
 You will be invoiced for any talk time you use over the included amount.

-Pay as you go tariffs allow you to top-up your phone with credit in advance and then use your phone until that pre-paid credit runs out.
+Pay as you go tariffs allow you to top-up your phone with credit or mobile data in advance and then use your phone until that pre-paid credit runs out.
 People who like to have complete control over what they are spending prefer to use pay as you go.

 There are many elements to a mobile phone tariff, from inclusive calls and texts to emailing and data applications.